 A running track in the Square Mile will add to the many facilities provided by the City, which collectively make it an appealing location for businesses and their staff, as well as for local schools, residents and visitors.
 In considering the demand for and benefits of the project, Councillors have been looking at examples of urban running tracks at various locations to add to their experience of their own athletics track at Hampstead Heath.
 These include resin-coated tarmac ‘Fitness Tracks’ installed by Westminster Council in three Embankments Gardens, the Battersea Park Millenium Arena owned by Wandsworth Council, the rooftop running tracks at Old Street and Distaff Lane, EC4V 5JT on the new FT building and synthetic running tracks in Budapest, Dubai, Monaco and Moscow installed by UK company Conica.

 This website includes further details of the SquareMileTrack proposal covering pedestrian congestion, air quality, aesthetics, cost and synthetic rubber versus York stone.
 As of 20th June 2020 there have been two news articles, one in the Evening Standard and the other in the Islington Tribune.

 The merits and location of a City running track needs consultation with local residents, students and businesses; and we very much want to hear what people think; whether they support the idea, have alternative suggestions or if they have concerns or objections.

-Councillor John Edwards is coordinating the consultation process.
+Councillor John Edwards is coordinating this process.
 Please complete the survey which provides the opportunity for feedback and comment.
-You can also email him directly at email@example.com if you do not wish to have your comments made public on this website.
+You can also email him directly at firstname.lastname@example.org if you do not wish to have your comments made public on this website.
 If there is a positive response, we will formally approach the Director of the Built Environment (Highway Operations) to determine the most appropriate and compliant way forward.